 I love the idea of finding something broken and fixing it.
 Broken things are cheap.
 Fixing them for cheap is the gamble.
 Selling the completed work for a profit is the goal.
 Sounds simple, right?

-When I watch Fixer Upper, Flip or Flop, First Time Flippers, Masters of Flip, Love It or List It, and Property Brothers, I am so inspired.
+When I watch Fixer Upper, Flip or Flop, First Time Flippers, Love It or List It, and Property Brothers, I am so inspired.
 I love watching the risks and design challenges that all of the flippers come up against.

 The choices required to ensure successful outcomes are overwhelming.
 When things go wrong, the results can catastrophic!
 On the other hand – it can turn into something magnificent.

 I would be looking for a “diamond in the rough” piece of real estate to magically transform into an instant best seller.

 I love the fact that it takes guts and imagination to take something that is less desirable into a happy home.
 I think I am drawn to houses and real estate because I am a homebody.